okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Update your integration

-You can modify your published SSO integration from the OIN Wizard and resubmit a new version to the OIN.
+You can modify your published SSO integration from the OIN Wizard.

 When you edit a published OIN integration, you need to test the SSO flow for the updated version and the published version for backwards compatibility.
 Testing the published version for backwards compatibility ensures that SSO to your app still works for customers who have already installed your published OIN integration.
 After you successfully test the updated and published versions of your integration, resubmit it to the OIN team.